-Benchmarking Board of Director Compensation
+Benchmarking Non-Employee Director Compensation

 The Board believes that non-employee director compensation should be competitive with similarly situated companies and should encourage high levels of ownership of the Company's Common Shares.
-In 2011, the Board engaged an independent consultant from Frederic W. Cook & Co. to conduct a benchmark study of non-employee director compensation (the "2011 Study"), which was used as the basis for determining the non-employee director compensation structure for the 2012 and 2013 calendar years.
-For purposes of the 2011 Study, Frederic W. Cook & Co. compared each element of non-employee director compensation against the same 24 companies that comprised the peer group used to benchmark NEO compensation at that time (the "Compensation Peer Group").
-The Board believes that these 24 consumer products-oriented companies, with annual revenues ranging between \$0.9 billion and \$8.8 billion, appropriately reflect the size and overall complexity of the Company.
-For further discussion of the Compensation Peer Group, see section captioned "Our Compensation Practices - Compensation Peer Group" within the Compensation Discussion and Analysis.
+In 2013, the Board engaged Frederic W. Cook & Co. to update a previously-conducted benchmark study that compared each element of non-employee director compensation against the companies that comprised the peer group used to benchmark NEO compensation (the "Compensation Peer Group").
+For further discussion of the Compensation Peer Group, see the section of this Proxy Statement captioned "Our Compensation Practices - Compensation Peer Group" within the Compensation Discussion and Analysis.
+The Board used the benchmark study conducted in 2013 to evaluate the competitiveness of the updated non-employee director compensation structure for the 2014 calendar year discussed below.